Samzizo/My-certificates/README.md

 # My-certificates

-This repository is created to save all my certificates
+This repository is created to save all my certificates that I earned from online courses

+# Samiha Amroune